sergisiso/autovec-benchmark/README.md

 license.txt         | Copyright and permission notices
 README              | This file

-It is possible to compile and run the tests with the `Makefiles` in the `src` directory but to facilitate a methodic execution of all tests we recommend
+It is possible to compile and run the tests with the `Makefiles` in the `src/` directory but to facilitate a methodic execution of all tests we recommend to follow the steps:

-To run the full suite:
-1. Generate Benchmarks with `bench.py` script
+1. Generate the TSVC Benchmarks with `scripts/bench.py`.
+The generation accepts the following parameters:
 ```
   -h, --help            show this help message and exit
   --benchmark  [ ...]
 Space separated list of case sensitive benchmark